Getting Started

 • When running a Windows environment on-premises and unable to invest in licenses or training for other technologies

-• When distributed transactions are required to guarantee consistency of data with respect to message handling
+• When distributed transactions are required to guarantee consistency of data for message handling